bestia-dev/sort_text_international_rust_wasm_pwa/README.md

 In F12 developer tools I can debug the application.
 Heureka!
 It works.

-Now is a good time to add this project to github.
+Now is a good time to add this project to GitHub.
 I use VSCode to initialize the repo and for the first commit.
-Then in VSCode terminal I copy the commands from Github.
+Then in VSCode terminal, I copy the commands from GitHub.
-I use ssh-agent and ssh-add to store my SSH credentials for github.
+I use ssh-agent and ssh-add to store my SSH credentials for GitHub.

-Finally we are ready to write some Rust code.
-For this simple application the html is stored inside the Rust code in a Raw string.
+Finally, we are ready to write some Rust code.
+For this simple application, the html is stored inside the Rust code in a Raw string.
-Raw strings are great, because you can copy-paste exactly the same string without alterations.
+Raw strings are great because you can copy-paste exactly the same string without alterations.
 When we change the Rust code, we compile it and then refresh the browser page.
 The web server works in the background all the time.
-It is wise to use F12 developers tools to debug the application.
+It is wise to use F12 developer's tools to debug the application.

 We changed the input type text into a textarea element.
 The way to get and set the value is different.
 The web-sys library uses only the features listed in Cargo.toml.
-In this case we need to add one.
+In this case, we need to add one.
 We can now read the textarea, sort it naively and set it back.
-Let build and test in te browser.
+Let's build and test in the browser.

 This English alphabetical sort order is not good for me, I need the Slovenian because of special characters.
 Rust does not have yet a stable unicode collation library.